Restorative Dentistry – Eugene, OR

 - Preventing the need for a tooth extraction.

-Dental crowns also work to anchor a fixed bridge in place, replace teeth with Dental Implants, and provide additional protection following a root canal.
+Dental crowns also work to anchor a fixed bridge in place, replace missing teeth with dental Implants, and provide additional protection following a root canal.

 Getting a dental crown typically takes two appointments.
 During the first appointment, we first prepare the tooth.
 This is done under a local anesthetic, which ensures that you feel no discomfort.
 Preparing the tooth involves removing a portion of your tooth enamel to make the tooth smaller.
 This is necessary for ensuring that your crown will fit comfortably and naturally in with the rest of your teeth.
 After the tooth has been prepared, we take an impression of your mouth.